-If there are any reproducible and unintended issues encountered while using Liferay Portal EE or Liferay DXP in a compatible environment and fault is found to be with Liferay Software, then Liferay Support Services will seek to resolve the issue through patching or configuration changes according to the product service life.
+If there are any reproducible and unintended issues encountered while using Liferay Digital Experience Platform, Liferay Portal EE, and Liferay Commerce ("the product") in a compatible environment and fault is found to be with the product, then Liferay Subscription Services will seek to resolve the issue through patching or configuration changes according to the product service life.

-There are several areas of Liferay Portal EE or Liferay DXP usage which have specific support policies, including:
+There are several areas of the product usage which have specific support coverage, including:

 - Liferay defines translation issues as incorrect vocabulary, untranslated text, grammatical errors or confusing language.
 The categorization of a translation issue will be determined by the Liferay localization expert for each supported language.

-- Liferay will resolve issues with Liferay DXP or Liferay Portal EE translations in the following languages:
+- Liferay seeks to resolve issues with the product translations in the following languages:

 - The translation of any text not included in the language.properties with the initial release or subsequent service releases of a product is the responsibility of the customer.